-I would suggest you develop your MVP first because it will help you validate your product ideas and get some early investors for the product.
+I suggest you develop your MVP first because it will help you validate your product ideas and get some early investors.
 Also, for understanding your customers better, MVP is very important.

 Now you have developed your product, it is time to market it.
 Because marketing is the only way to reach a large number of customers.
 Marketing raises awareness of a product.

-For online marketing, you have to exploit advertising platforms like Google Ads and Facebook Ads.
+You must exploit advertising platforms like Google Ads and Facebook Ads for online marketing.
 You also have to allocate a budget for marketing campaigns.

 Getting Your First Customer

 Once you have launched your product, you will receive feedback from early buyers.
 Listen to them and try to revamp your product accordingly.